AI Agents

 - Extraction Prompt: Instructions for the AI

-- Test on sample conversations
+- Test on sample conversations, then save

 Common AI Field Examples#